 Category: ISO-25012/Satisfaction/Comfort

-Statement: The solution’s system(s) and data MUST not discomfort users.
+Statement: The solution’s system(s) and data must not discomfort users.

 Rationale: Systems gain value by being useful and used by more people and vice versa lose impact and value by being rejected by users.